 Now we will show you how to achieve weighing powder so you know each round is weighed to the kernel.

 For many years those competition shooters wanting to weigh powder to the kernel purchased the Sartorius GD503.
-Once the GD503 were sold out Precision Weighing balances alternative to the GD503 was the AND HR100a and finally in May of 2014 Sartorius re-entered the market with an affordable analytical balance called the Entris Series.
-The Entris64-1S weighs up to 926 grains & increments in 0.002 grain divisions.
+Since the GD503 are sold out Precision Weighing balances alternative to the GD503 is the Entris64-1S weighs up to 926 grains & increments in 0.002 grain divisions.

 We show in the video above how the Entris64-1S can weigh to the kernel using the Omega 2 Speed Powder Trickler from Dandy Products available at www.omegapowdertrickler.com

 If you own one of those RCBS or Ohaus 10-10 mechanical beam scales they only weighed to 0.1 grains so they weren't really that accurate for ammo relaoders that wants to reload bullets with the same amount of powder.
 These mechanical scales are almost from the dinosaur ages.